What Does the Bible Say About Baptism?

 Luther is not alone in leaving something to be desired in his vision of baptism.
 God has embedded his sacraments with more than meets the eye.
 For all of us, the “visible words” of the ordinances teem with depths of wonder and power into which we grow and mature.
 Christians of all stripes can anticipate shades and textures of meaning in Christian baptism we have yet to realize.

 Before I lay out six of the most important New Testament texts to consider, let me acknowledge at the outset that godly evangelical pastors, scholars, churches, and seminaries stand on both sides of this question.
 The issues are many, and the arguments often complex, and I have great respect for many dear infant-baptist brothers and sisters.

 Nevertheless, we credobaptists (or believer-baptists) — who baptize, typically by immersion, only those who give a credible profession of faith — have a deeper case than only what’s on the surface of the biblical text.
-However, because we believe the Bible, we also do not ignore the plain, obvious reading of the texts.
+However, because we believe the Bible, we also do not ignore the plain, stubborn reading of the texts.
 We indeed go deeper, and also do not overlook the obvious.
 Consider six straightforward biblical texts on baptism that any Christian view of baptism cannot ignore.